Special points on intersections of hypersurfaces: Sharpened bounds on RD(G) for the sporadic groups

 \section{Sharpened bounds on \texorpdfstring{$\RD(G)$}{RD(G)} for the sporadic groups}

 The introduction of $f_0^\ell(\bm)$, together with the accompanying computational lemmas in terms of polars, provides a uniform framework for the application of special points in \cite{GGSW2024} towards the resolvent degree of finite simple groups.
-In what follows, we write $\RD(G) \coloneqq \RD_{\Cb}(G)$ since $\RD_k(G) \leq \RD_{\Cb}(G)$ holds for any field $k$ by \cite[Theorem~1.2--1.3]{Reichstein2025}, and we write $\mu(G)$ for the degree of the minimal permutation representation of $G$.
+In what follows, we write $\RD(G) \coloneqq \RD_{\Cb}(G)$ since $\RD_k(G) \leq \RD_{\Cb}(G)$ holds for any $k$ by \cite[Theorem~1.2--1.3]{Reichstein2025}, and we write $\mu(G)$ for the degree of the minimal permutation representation of $G$.

-Briefly, the approach for a given finite simple $G$ is: identify algebraically independent invariant forms in a low-dimensional irreducible projective representation $\Pb(V) = \Pb^N$, using these to determine a $\RD_\Cb^{\leq \ell}$-versal $G$-subvariety $X \subseteq \Pb^N$ for some appropriate choice of $\ell$, then bound $\RD(G)$ via $\RD(X \to X/G) \leq \dim X$.
-The establishing of versality uses \cite[Theorem 3.9]{GGSW2024}, recalled as Theorem~\ref{t:twists} above, which includes verifying generic freeness of the action $G \acts X$ (a stronger condition is employed, namely that $X$ is irreducible) and showing that, for every $G$-torsor $T \to \spec K$ with $K$ finitely-generated over $\Cb$, each twist $\prescript{T}{}{X}$ has dense $K^{(\ell)}$-points.
+Briefly, the approach for a given finite simple $G$ is: identify algebraically independent invariant forms in a low-dimensional irreducible projective representation $\Pb(V) = \Pb^N$, using these to determine a $\RD_\Cb^{\leq \ell}$-versal $G$-subvariety $X \subseteq \Pb^N$ for some appropriate choice of $\ell$, then bound $\RD(G)$ via $\RD(X \dashrightarrow X/G) \leq \dim X$.
+Establishing versality uses \cite[Theorem 3.9]{GGSW2024}, recalled as Theorem~\ref{thm:twists} above, which includes verifying generic freeness of the action $G \acts X$ and showing that, for every $G$-torsor $T \to \Spec K$ with $K$ finitely-generated over $\Cb$, each twist $\prescript{T}{}{X}$ has dense $K^{(\ell)}$-points.
 The prior approach to exhibiting density used a theorem of Merkurjev--Suslin together with a result of Reichstein (stated here for the case $k = \Cb$ and adapted to the context):

 \begin{lemma}[{\cite[Lemma~14.4]{Reichstein2025}}] Let $K$ be finitely-generated over $\Cb$, with $X \subseteq \Pb^N$ a projective variety over $K$.
 If $\ell \geq \RD(\deg X)$, then $K^{(\ell)}$-points are dense in $X$.
 Moreover, if $Q \subseteq \Pb^N$ is a quadric of rank $r$ over $K$ with $\dim X \geq \floor{\frac{r+1}{2}}$, then $K^{(\ell)}$-points are dense in $X \cap Q$. \end{lemma}